ifhnh/Profile-Intro/README.md

 <div align="center">

-## Passionate about data solutions and got roped into learning cloud technology
+## Passionate about data solutions and accidentally stumbled into the cloud technology

 </div>